khofstadter/bcmi.khofstadter.com/README.md

 earlier outcomes on the [project website](https://bcmi.khofstadter.info)

+### 2017 09
+- Fredrik stars getting involved in the project, he is helping with firmware updates and ideas on how to send EEG from OpenBCI to SuperCollider;

+### 2017 07
+- bought first Greentek cap

 ### 2017 01
 - Mindfullness Reinvented (M-Tracker, Smith J.C.
 2016)

 {{ to add info from notes and perhaps check book again }}

 ### 2016 03
-- research project objectives might chnge?: how and why?  new interest in deeper stuff than relaxation...
+- research project objectives might change?: how and why?  new interest in deeper stuff than relaxation...

 ![refining research project objectives](assets//assets/img//2016-03-refining-research-project-objectives.jpg)